XenitAB/xenitab.github.io/docs/xks/developer-guide/introduction.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This documentation is targeted towards developers using [XKS](https://xenit.se/it-tjanster/kubernetes-framework/).
 It covers the basics of Kubernetes and the additional features that are offered by XKS.
 It is recommended to read this page in its entirety to get a lay of the land.
-By the end of it new users should be setup with access to their clusters and ready to deploy applications.
+By the end of reading this guide new users should have all the prerequisites for access to their clusters and be ready to deploy applications.

 Right now, this introduction is only targeted towards Azure users.